2013-2014 TAAP AWARDEE

-How, when, why did you come to Oregon?
+Why is this cultural tradition important to your community?How, when, why did you come to Oregon:

 I started visiting Oregon in early 2007 when I met my wife who is from Corvallis.
 Having grown up in a small village in Mexico, both my wife and I agreed that we wanted to start a family in a small town so our children could experience nature and the outdoors as much as possible.
 For that reason, Oregon was the natural place we both thought of when we were ready to start our family.
 In late 2010, we settled in Springfield and it has been a real joy to showcase Charrería with this great community we call home.

 In November 2012 and in June 2013, I was awarded the Champion title for Heeling in the Team Roping event by the Oregon Charro Association.
 Prior to that, I have received several honors, awards and acknowledgments by government and school staff for my participation at community and school events, most in California and some in the state of Oregon.

 Performed in the University of Oregon parade at Fiesta Mexicana in Woodburn (2011-2012)

 Performed at Mexican Independence Day celebration in Eugene (2011)

 Performed at Fiesta Latina in Springfield (2012)